-Companies that have been fined by a competition authority or are said to have participated in a cartel are increasingly at risk of civil action claims.
-This is in large part due to European and national measures in recent years, which make it easier for parties that have been adversely affected by cartels to claim their damages.
-An example of such measures is the Cartel Damages Directive of the European Commission, which was adopted by the European Commission in 2014 and implemented in Dutch law in 2017.
+Companies that have been fined by a competition authority or are said to have participated in a cartel are increasingly at risk of civil damages claims.
+This is in large part due to European and national legislation and measures in recent years, which make it easier for parties that have been adversely affected by cartels to claim damages.

 The effects of a cartel claim can be far-reaching.
 Cartel damages actions are large, complex and generally generate negative media attention for the alleged cartel members.
-That is why it is important to seek legal assistance at an early stage.
+Seeking legal assistance at an early stage is vital.

 The implications of the COVID-19 pandemic reach across borders, industries, and legal disciplines.
 That is why Loyens & Loeff has set up dedicated expert teams - to offer you an integrated answer to all your legal and tax questions related to the coronavirus outbreak.